Sampling-Based Constrained Motion Planning with Products of Experts: Conclusion

 We demonstrated that this idea can be realized using tensor train (TT) distribution models, which allow for seamless integration of different distributions, including solutions from other sampling-based methods.
 We compared the advantages of TT-distributions to another distribution learning method, specifically normalizing flows.
 The significant benefits of TT-distributions lie in their non-parametric nature, their ability to facilitate product operations with other distributions at the task level, and their straightforward sampling approaches.
 We illustrated these advantages across multiple tasks.

-To address the current limitations of using TT-SVD in higher dimensions, future research could explore alternative TT methods, such as TT-cross, or investigate the potential of initially learning a low-dimensional latent space and subsequently leveraging TT-SVD.
-Another promising avenue involves incorporating additional experts.
-For instance, works like \citep{manchester2020variational} attempt to directly learn a long-horizon distribution, which could serve as a replacement for the MPPI expert utilized in this article.
+To address the current limitations of our method in higher dimensions, future research could investigate the potential of initially learning a low-dimensional latent space and subsequently leveraging the TT-PoE method.
+Another promising avenue involves incorporating additional experts with additional modalities (e.g., demonstrations or other optimality distributions .
 Similarly, some policies learned in the field of reinforcement learning, such as \citep{Shetty24ICLR,Xue24CORL}, can be viewed as distributions and could function as experts to enhance and modify the proposed method in this study.

-\begin{acks} This work was supported by the SWITCH project (\url{https://switch-project.github.io/}), funded by the Swiss National Science Foundation, and by the China Scholarship Council (grant No.202106230104). \end{acks}